Coronavirus updates: Tokyo Disney parks to close for 2 weeks; stock markets fall | DW | 28.02.2020

 All updates in Coordinated Universal Time (UTC/GMT).

 04:40 Tokyo Disneyland will be closed starting Saturday following a government recommendation that all large gatherings be curtailed as a precautionary measure.
-Tokyo Disneyland and DisneySea will closed till March 15.
+Tokyo Disneyland and DisneySea will closed until March 15.

 "We plan to reopen on March 16, but we will an announcement after keeping close contact with relevant institutions," park operator Oriental Land said on its website.

+Disney's Shanghai and Hong Kong theme parks have closed for over a month now.

-04:00 After the sweeping sell-off in US and European markets on Thursday, here's a round-up of the Asian stock market, which spiralled on Friday soon after the opening bell: (all indices are currently trading and liable to change)
+04:00 After the sweeping sell-off in US and European markets on Thursday, here's a round-up of the Asian stock markets, which continued the free fall on Friday: (all indices are currently trading and liable to change)

 03:29 The first coronavirus case in Nigeria is that of an Italian citizen who arrived in the country from Milan earlier this week.